 Cowart: A self-fertile black with very large berries in very large clusters.
 Disease resistant.
 Vines are vigorous.
 The largest self-fertile variety.
 Production level and commerical value are good.
 The variety makes a decent wine.

 Fry: A gendered bronze, best planted (females only) in rows intermingled with self-fertile varieties.
 The berries are small, skin medium, and flavor pleasant.
 Production is heavy to over-productive.
 Fry is a good bronze variety for winemaking and recommended for commercial use.

 Scuppernong: A gendered bronze, best planted as recommended for Fry.
 Berries are medium to large with clusters that are medium in size.
-The skin is medium to thin.
+The skin is medium to thin (by james key).
 This variety ripens early and is the best known and most widely grown variety of Rotundifolia.
 It is sweet with an excellent and distinctive flavor.
 The oldest cultivated variety, but still one of the best.

 Hunt: A gendered black, best planted as recommended for Fry.
 Berries are medium to large with large, early ripening clusters.
 Quality is excellent, and Hunt is the variety most other varieties compare to.
 Hunt is still one of the best all-purpose varieties.
 It is excellent for wine, unfermented juice, jelly, hull preserves and all other commercial purposes.
 It is highly recommended for both home and commercial use.

 Jumbo: Another gendered black, best planted as recommended for Fry.
 Berries were once the largest of any Rotundifolia variety that has been cultivated commercially.
 Clusters are large, quality is good, and production level is also good.
 Disease resistance is excellent.
 Fruit ripens in the mid to late season irregularly over several weeks, making it an excellent variety for home use.